 How Many Eggs: You may choose to order one or multiple dozen eggs.

-How you get your share: If you order at least two dozen per week, we will deliver right to your door, or you can pick up at the farm at your convenience.
+How you get your share: If you order at least two dozen per delivery, we will deliver right to your door, or you can pick up at the farm at your convenience.
 We deliver to Jefferson, Oldham and Henry counties.